NERC-CEH/puppet-tomcat/README.markdown

 ## Limitations

-This module has been tested on ubuntu 12.04 lts
+This module has been tested on Ubuntu 12.04 lts and Ubuntu 14.04 lts

 ## Contributors